This video will walk you through the steps of importing previous Adobe InDesign files into the new Blurb Book Creator for print or ebook uploading.

 (More of a visual person?
 This video will walk you through the steps of importing previous Adobe InDesign files into the Blurb Book Creator for print or ebook uploading).

 This assumes that you have 1) previously uploaded and ordered that old project and it's still in your Blurb account and 2) you still have the old book project files (pages and cover) somewhere on your computer.

 First, gather some information about that old project.

-1. Log into your Blurb account and go to My Projects & Account>My Book Projects.
+1. Log into your Blurb account and go to My Account>My Books.

 3. On the settings page, you'll see another icon for your book.
 To the right of it you'll see more details about it.
 Write down the book size (eg, Small Square 7x7) and the number of pages.
 You will need this info to import your project into the Blurb Book Creator.

 4. Now scroll down and look for the words "Pricing and formats".
 To the right of it is a button that says "Edit".
 Click that edit button.

 5. Make a note of the cover type (eg, Hardcover Dust Jacket) and the paper type shown (eg, ProLine Uncoated).